 After starting with the home county for Elmont (which is Grayson County), we list the counties in alphabetical order and for each of those counties, the closest communities are listed in order of their distance from Elmont.
 For the following list, only those counties that contain communities within 40 miles [64.4 km] are displayed.

-Our distances are not driving distances, but are calculated as a 'straight-line' distance that stretches from Elmont.
-A straight line distance ignores obstructions like rivers, canyons, lakes, private property - it's truly a line from Point A (ie- Elmont) to Point B.
+Our distances are not driving distances, but are calculated as a 'straight-line' distance beginning at Elmont.
+A straight line distance ignores things like rivers, canyons, lakes, private property - it's truly a line from Point A (ie- Elmont) to Point B.